somewun/Edwyt/README.md

 # Edwyt

-A simple lightweight text editor for learning about GUI and Python
+A simple lightweight text editor for learning about GUI and Python.
+Curently written in Python 3 with TKinter.

-I am hoping to build this from scrach over time, Ideas and help would be well recieved.
+I am hoping to build this from scrach over time, ideas and help would be well recieved.

 To do List: